Singapore's Ezra puts on hold U.S. IPO plan for subsea unit

 Cheng said comparable companies were trading in the U.S. at three to four times EBITDA (earnings before interest, tax, depreciation and amortisation), down from seven to eight times when Ezra was first considering the option.
 The price to EBITDA ratio reflects a stock’s valuation, or how expensive a stock is.

 A more than 50 percent decline in crude oil prices over the past half-year has prompted investors to sell shares of oil and gas companies.
-The FT ST Oil & Gas index, which tracks 17 Singapore-listed energy firms, has lost 29 percent in the past six months.
+The FT ST Oil & Gas index .FTFSTAS0001, which tracks 17 Singapore-listed energy firms, has lost 29 percent in the past six months.

 Ezra said the subsea services division, which installs infrastructure on the bottom of ocean for oil and gas fields, contributed 70 percent of revenue in the company’s 2014 financial year.